COVID-19 taught us that tackling a pandemic means tackling two pandemics: one viral and one informational.

 Viruses mutate.
 Mutation breeds uncertainty – both around how quickly it spreads and the severity of illness it causes.
 Uncertainty breeds misinformation.
-The COVID-19 pandemic saw new waves of misinformation with each new mutation, and if Monkeypox mutates there is a reasonable probability that we’ll see the same.
+As we saw with the COVID-19 pandemic, new mutations spawn new waves of misinformation.
+If Monkeypox mutates, there is a reasonable probability that we’ll see the same.

 Mutations also support the conspiracy theorists’ claim that viruses are being released systematically for population control.
-In July 2021, a fabricated document of unknown origin began to circulate on social media, claiming to show planned release dates for COVID-19 variants from the World Health Organisation, World Economic Forum, Bill and Melinda Gates Foundation and John Hopkins University – some of the most common targets of conspiracy theorists.
+In July 2021, a fabricated document of unknown origin began to circulate on social media.
+It claimed to show planned release dates for COVID-19 variants from the World Health Organisation, World Economic Forum, the Bill and Melinda Gates Foundation and John Hopkins University.
+Even conspiracy theorists, it seems, have go-to targets.

-Most of what we call misinformation or disinformation is more accurately described as ‘adversarial narratives’: content and narratives which inflame social tensions, leading to real-world outcomes such as delays to climate action, damaging public health, degrading democracy and endangering groups at-risk of discrimination.
+Most of what we call misinformation or disinformation is more accurately described as ‘adversarial narratives’.
+In other words: content and narratives which inflame social tensions, leading to real-world outcomes.
+These could be anything from delays to climate action, damage to public health, degrading democracy or endangering groups at-risk of discrimination.

 These narratives are built on a lot of the same foundations – distrust of progress, the state, elites – which is why they can bleed so easily into one another.

-In the case of Monkeypox, we’re seeing a repeat of the mistakes that were made with the AIDS epidemic, as disinformation spreaders seek to blame the LGBTQ+ community for the outbreak, creating a real-world risk of harm.
-A potential secondary outcome of the focus on the LGBTQ+ community is that non-LGTBQ+ individuals don’t consider themselves to be at-risk, hampering the public health response.
+In the case of Monkeypox, we’re seeing a repeat of the mistakes that were made with the AIDS epidemic.
+Here, disinformation spreaders seek to blame the LGBTQ+ community for the outbreak, creating a real-world risk of harm.
+And this is not the only outcome.
+A potential secondary risk is towards non-LGTBQ+ individuals, also.
+With misinformation having followers believe this is a disease associated with the LGBTQ+ community, some non-LGTBQ+ individuals don’t consider themselves to be at-risk.
+This, once again, hampers the public health response.

 Bogus health cures